npfernandes/ensemblify/README.md

 # 💻 Usage

-Ensemblify offers four different modules, all of which can be acessed either through the command line or from inside a Python script or Jupyter Notebook.
+Ensemblify offers four main modules, all of which can be accessed either through the command line or from inside a Python script/Jupyter Notebook.

 <details>
   <summary>